One-Sentence Summary

 Background

-The disassembly of binary programs is a crucial task in reverse engineering and software security.
-However, some information is still lost while disassembling a binary due to the reason that heuristics methods do not offer assurances of correctiness.
-The past research lack of enough qulitative and quantitative study.
+Disassembling binary programs is a crucial task in reverse engineering and software security.
+However, information can still be lost during disassembly because heuristic methods do not guarantee correctness.
+Prior research also lacks sufficient qualitative and quantitative analysis.

 Method

-- Inspecting the source code to conduct qualitative study, avoiding ambiguities and out-of-date information found in documentation and publications
+- Inspect the source code to conduct a qualitative study while avoiding ambiguities and outdated information in documentation and publications.

-- Applying nine tools on a corpus of 3,788 benchmark binaries, consisting of utilities, client/server programs, and popular libraries on both Linux and Windows systems.
+- Apply nine tools to a corpus of 3,788 benchmark binaries, including utilities, client/server programs, and popular libraries on both Linux and Windows.

-- For the evaluation of coverage and accuracy, the author build a framework based on LLVM, GCC, the Gold Linker, and Visual Studio to automatically collect the ground truth while building the corpus.
+- To evaluate coverage and accuracy, build a framework based on LLVM, GCC, the Gold Linker, and Visual Studio that automatically collects ground truth while building the corpus.

 - May include hand-written assembly

-- Do not assume symbol availability, i.e., binaries are stripped
+- No assumption of symbol availability, i.e., binaries are stripped

 - Run on Linux or Windows operating systems